PHILOSOPHY AND PROTOCOL

 - THE FOUR AGREEMENTS by Don Miguel Ruiz

 Attendance is mandatory.
 It is not acceptable to arrive late to class or leave early without express permission from the TTC admin team.
 Students are considered absent if they are not in the classroom when the instructor closes the door at the beginning of class.
 In case of emergencies or to request an absence due to extreme circumstances - please email email@example.com.

 7. SCHEDULE & COMMUNICATION

 See APPENDIX C for contact information.
-The Studio producers are happy to help you with any questions or concerns that may arise.
-Please do not hesitate to approach them.
+The TT Team is happy to help you with any questions or concerns that may arise.
+Please do not hesitate to reach out.